fontello/fontello/README.md

 [LICENSE](https://github.com/fontello/fontello/blob/master/LICENSE) file for details.

 Embedded fonts are distributed under their primary licenses (SIL OFL / CC BY / CC BY-SA).
 See fonts info on fontello website for credits & links to homepages.
+This info is also included in generated font archives for your convenience (see LICENSE.txt file).

 Generated fonts are intended for web usage, and should not be considered/distributed as independent artwork.
 Consider fontello a